nicolas1998v/KivaCapstoneProject/README.md

 - Loans that were originally funded and were predicted as expired on the top right of the chart, or False Positives.
 - Loans that were originally expired and were predicted as expired on the bottom right of the chart, or True Positives.

+Calculating the proportion of False Positives per the total amount of predicted postives, we have:
+- 77 / (77 + 560) = 0.1209

-Hence, only 14.5% of the loans our model thinks will expire are False Postives.
+Hence, only 12% of the loans our model thinks will expire are False Postives.
 That's pretty good!
 The next goal could be to bring that down to 10% and then 5% to increase precision further.

 ## [Part 4: Presentation]( https://docs.google.com/presentation/d/18hdJlMiIoCoKHjRcSIvIPgoN-mT_E5lz_FUGBUjFQaU/edit#slide=id.p)